Doctor of Philosophy - MOVES Institute

 It is significantly more difficult to assess a student's qualifications for a Ph.D. admission than for other degrees.
 That is because the research work required for the Ph.D. requires substantial creativity and independence.
 In addition, past experience suggests that not all of the students admitted will complete the program.
 The purpose of the written and oral qualifying examinations (see below) is to give students early warning (within the first eighteen months of work towards the degree) if they are encountering trouble in the Ph.D. program.

-The Ph.D. degree requires the equivalent of at least three academic years of study beyond the Master’s level, with at least one academic year (or its equivalent) being spent in residence at NPS.
+The Ph.D. degree requires the equivalent of normally three academic years of study beyond the Master’s level, with at least one academic year (or its equivalent) being spent in residence at NPS.

 Each student must complete the following milestones, which are detailed in the corresponding sections of this document:

-1. Prepare for written exams and achieving MOVES parity
+- Prepare for written exams and demonstrating MOVES core understanding

 The following quarterly progression is an example student timeline and considered a baseline norm for new MOVES Ph.D. students.
 Actual student progression may deviate from this timeline.